Proven-Paradox/shaper-system/Handbook.md

 You can draw energy from your body to fuel your abilities.
 You may use your Toughness in place of your Mind to determine your MP.

 #### Everlasting
-At the [Round End](#round-end) of every turn, you regain HP equal to your [Vitality](#vitalitycapacity).
+At the [Round End](#round-end) of every Turn, you regain HP equal to your [Vitality](#vitalitycapacity).
 When you gain this Talent, you also gain one level of Vitality without paying the XP cost.

 If you ever reach zero HP, you cease regaining HP until you are given healing from another source.